 One of our favorite ways to decorate a space, our gray bathroom tile ideas combine practicality with a subtle chicness.

-Tiles are the go-to option for bathroom walls and floors – and for good reason, too.
-Being hardwearing, water-resistant and with a huge variety of designs to choose from, you can find bathroom tile ideas to reflect your own style no matter how much space you have to work with.
+Tiles are the go-to option for bathroom walls and floors – and for good reason too.
+Being hardwearing, water-resistant and with a huge variety of designs to choose from, bathroom tile ideas can reflect your own style no matter how much space you have to work with.

-Gray, meanwhile, is an extremely versatile neutral shade that works in classic and contemporary homes alike, so it’s no wonder that gray bathroom tiles are a popular choice today.
-Pair with pops of color, or make it monochrome – the final look is really up to you.
-Quite frankly, there are so many bathroom ideas to choose from.
+Gray, meanwhile, is an extremely versatile, neutral shade that works in classic and contemporary homes alike, so it’s no wonder that gray bathroom ideas are a popular choice today.
+Pair with pops of color, or make it monochrome – the final look is really up to you – quite frankly, there are so many bathroom ideas to choose from.

 Gray bathroom tile ideas